ranger-ross/yakman/docs/yakman-basics.md

 ![](./images/yakman-basics/empty-project.png)

-Great, now that we have an empty project lets add an `env` label so that we can easily track which config belongs to each environment.
+Now that we have an empty project lets add an `env` label so that we can easily track which config belongs to each environment.

 ![](./images/yakman-basics/create-label.png)